PaulTOliver/salis-v2/README.md

 $ ./bin/salis.py load --file 16.sim
 ```

+Look at README file inside the `./bin` directory for a full list of commands.

 ### New features on Salis-2.0
 - Tierran templates are now used instead of keys/lock pairs
 - The instruction set is shorter